MarkMcTernan/odapt/README.md

 "ORM's don't exist to spare you from SQL"

 # Status:
 This is an experiment in Java from a C# dude that is disastisfied by the lack of ORM's in Java that match the capabilities and situational appropriateness of .Net ORM's such as EF and Dapper.
 (Considering the shared problem space that Java and .Net are commonly applied to, I believe this is due to Java's Runtime Type Erasure, relatively sparse Reflection, and lack of both extension methods and a superior Object Query extensions like LINQ.
-(If you think that Filters to LINQ you need to stop drinking the Koolaid.)
+(If you think that Filters are comparable to LINQ then this project's not for you.)
 It's just getting rolling, so no useful code as of yet.

 # Roadmap
 - Configurable Mapping via generics is up first.